jlangr/ccode2/continuous-design.md

 Fortunately, we can write thousands of small unit tests that verify whether we've created any regressions.
 These tests can tell us within seconds the moment we broke something.
 We'll need other kinds of tests at higher levels, of course, such as end-to-end functional tests, performance tests, load tests, and contract tests.
 But if we want to move fast, we need to be able to rapidly create and manage tests around the unit implementations.

-### Lack of Confirmability Degrades Design
+### Fear Degrades Design

 In contrast, the lack of such tests gradually slows us down.
 As the amount of (not unit tested) code increases, our costs to verify it increase.
+We can only manually step through so many test cases.
 We can write integration tests, but they're generally costlier to build and maintain.
 They also create a slower feedback loop.
 Finally, it's unrealistic to expect that you'll be able to cover all the thousands of intentional decisions and logic variants that went into the codebase.

-Without fast feedback in the form of unit tests, we relegate ourselves to an "it ain't broke, don't fix it" mentality.
+Without fast feedback in the form of unit tests, we relegate ourselves to that "it ain't broke, don't fix it" mentality.
 Our codebase degrades by definition.
 We don't have the confidence to ensure the code remains cohesive, clear, and concise.
-Instead, we habitually slap out "first drafts" in our code: We get our code to work and immediately move onto the next thing without editing it.
+Instead, we habitually slap out "first drafts": We get our code working, then immediately move onto the next thing without making any edits.

 It seems fast at first, yet the results of fear-driven coding quickly become apparent in the codebase.
 Developers learn to do the worst possible thing to a system, rather than what they know to be the best thing for the system.